 Other chamber music collaborations include those with the American String Quartet, Quartet Accorda, and the New Zealand String Quartet, and with musicians outside the traditional classical field such as the Mäori (Taongo Puoro) instrumentalist Richard Nunns.
 Many of Deighton’s solo and chamber music performances have been broadcast on U.S., European, and Australasian radio.
 He is a National Recording Artist for Radio New Zealand, and former member of the New Zealand Symphony Orchestra.
 He performs regularly with the Orpheus Chamber Orchestra and has also worked with the Boston-based chamber orchestra, A Far Cry.
 He also appears in recital with his wife, pianist Ann Deighton.

-He has been associated with a number of music festivals, including the International Musical Arts Institute in Fryeburg, Maine, where he served for a time as artistic director.
+He has been associated with a number of music festivals, including most recently, the Halcyon Music Festival in Portsmouth, New Hampshire; and the International Musical Arts Institute in Fryeburg, Maine, which he served for a time as artistic director.
 Other festivals at which he has appeared include the Killington Music Festival (VT), the Pierre Monteux Festival (ME), the Gold Coast Music Festival (CA), Music at Penn’s Woods (PA), the Dublin International Symphonic Festival (Ireland), the Adam New Zealand Festival of Chamber Music, the ASM Festival (Panama), and Rencontres Musicales Internationales des Graves (France).